powsybl/powsybl.github.io/docs/configuration/itools.md

 ## java_xmx
 The `java_xmx` property is an optional property that defines the amout of the Java Heap memory.
 The default value is 8 Gb.

-## mpi_hosts
-The `mpi_hosts` property is a required property to run parallel command with MPI that defines the list of hosts of the MPI cluster.
-The hosts are separated by a comma.

-## mpi_tasks
-The `mpi_tasks` property is a required property to run parallel command wih MPI that defines the maximum number of parallel tasks.

 ## powsybl_config_dirs
 The `itools_config_dir` property is an optional property that defines the configuration folders.
 The default value is `$HOME/.itools`.
 The folders are separated by a colon.